v1: Learning to Point Visual Tokens for Multimodal Grounded Reasoning: Implementation Details Resources

 \section{Implementation Details \& Resources}

 \paragraph{Training Details} All models are trained under uniform settings: a base learning rate of \( 3 \times 10^{-5} \), per-device batch size of 2, and gradient accumulation over 4 steps.
 We leverage DeepSpeed for distributed training across 8 NVIDIA A100 GPUs.
 Optimization uses AdamW with \( \beta_1 = 0.9 \), \( \beta_2 = 0.95 \), and training is performed for 5 epochs.
+Training \modelname requires approximately 672 A100-equivalent GPU-hours (300K examples over 5 epochs on 8 NVIDIA A100 GPUs).

+\paragraph{Inference Cost} \Cref{tab:latency} reports measured inference cost per sample under HuggingFace \texttt{.generate} and batched vLLM inference.
+Point-and-copy adds roughly 990 copied visual tokens per sample, yet the wall-clock overhead relative to the text-only TVC-7B baseline is modest, about 7\% under both runners.
+The \(1.6\times\) sequence-length figure quoted in the main text is a conservative upper bound derived from training-data statistics rather than a measured runtime cost.

-\paragraph{Training Duration} Our training schedule of 5 epochs follows the setup used for the original text-only reasoning trace dataset, which we extend to the grounded reasoning setup~\cite{sun2025tvc}.
+\paragraph{Training Duration} Our training schedule of 5 epochs follows the setup used for the original text-only reasoning trace dataset, which we extend to the grounded reasoning setup~\citep{sun2025tvc}.
 Because the reasoning traces contain substantially longer token sequences than typical MLLM data, shorter training runs produced unstable behaviors such as repetition and incomplete reasoning without a final answer.
 In contrast, the point-and-copy behavior required relatively little data and typically saturated within the first epoch, as indicated by an early plateau in copy-token accuracy.
 The longer schedule therefore reflects the requirements of the inherited reasoning-trace setup rather than the needs of the pointer mechanism itself.